Ancient Mesopotamian religion: Morality, virtue, and sin

 Although ancient paganism tended to focus more on duty and ritual than morality, a number of general moral virtues can be gleaned from surviving prayers and myths.
-It was believed that man originated as a divine act of creation, and the gods were believed to be the source of life, and held power over sickness and health, as well as the destinies of men.
+It was believed that humanity originated as a divine act of creation, and the gods were believed to be the source of life, and held power over sickness and health, as well as the destinies of humans.
 Personal names show that each child was considered a gift from divinity.
-Man was believed to have been created to serve the gods, or perhaps wait on them: the god is lord (belu) and man is servant or slave (ardu), and was to fear (puluhtu) the gods and have the appropriate attitude towards them.
+Humanity was believed to have been created to serve the gods, or perhaps wait on them: the god is lord (belu) and humanity is servant or slave (ardu), and was to fear (puluhtu) the gods and have the appropriate attitude towards them.
 Duties seem to have been primarily of a cultic and ritual nature, although some prayers express a positive psychological relationship, or a sort of conversion experience in regard to a god.
-Generally the reward to mankind is described as success and long life.
+Generally the reward to humankind is described as success and long life.

-Every man also had duties to his fellow man which had some religious character, particularly the king's duties to his subjects.
+Every person also had duties to other people which had some religious character, particularly the king's duties to his subjects.
 It was thought that one of the reasons the gods gave power to the king was to exercise justice and righteousness, described as mēšaru and kettu, literally "straightness, rightness, firmness, truth".
 Examples of this include not alienating and causing dissension between friends and relatives, setting innocent prisoners free, being truthful, being honest in trade, respecting boundary lines and property rights, and not putting on airs with subordinates.
 Some of these guidelines are found in the second tablet of the Šurpu incantation series.